MDanishR09/cs-reading-list/README.md

 ---

-## 📈 My Progress Strategy
+## 📈 Our Progress Strategy
 - [ ] Read the paper and highlight key takeaways.
 - [ ] Write a 1-page summary in the `notes/` directory.
-- [ ] Connect the historical concepts to modern software engineering patterns I use today.
+- [ ] Connect the historical concepts to modern software engineering patterns we use today.